JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

     return fig
 ```

-Since this function allows easy storage of plots, we can then loop through all possible plot outputs to generate a plot dictionary for easy exploration of the resulting visualizations.
+Since this function allows easy storage of plots, I can then loop through all possible plot outputs to generate a plot dictionary for easy exploration of the resulting visualizations.

 This is the example dictionary for the data variable precipitable water.
-With additional looping and imporoved functions, a dictionary with all data variables could be created.
+With additional looping and improved functions, a dictionary with all data variables could be created.

 ```python
 # definitions to set up for looping